rh-ecosystem-edge/accelerator_templates/kmm/load_module.md

-# I want to deploy a pre-built driver container with KMM
+# I want to deploy a prebuilt driver container with KMM

 ## Problem
-You have a pre-built Driver Container and want to load it on all the nodes in a cluster that match a particular criteria
+You have a prebuilt Driver Container and want to load it on all the nodes in a cluster that match a particular criteria

 ## Solution